CYBR8470/Semester-Project/docs/README.md

 ---
 ## 5. As a player, I want to be able to join a hosted game so that I can play Yahtzee with others.
 ### Acceptance Criteria
-- TBD
+- Player can click on the join button for a public game and enter directly
+- For a private game, player can enter the proper join code and join a game
+- Entering an incorrect join code will turn the join code field red and not redirect the player

 ---
-## 6. As a bad actor, I want to subvert the join code so that I can join a private game.
+## 6. As a malicious user, I want to subvert the join code so that I can join a private game.
 ### Acceptance Criteria
 - Completion of 7

 ---
-## 7. As a system administrator, I want a mechanism to manage joincode keys to prevent bad actors from joining private games
+## 7. As a game developer, I want a mechanism to manage joincode keys to prevent malicious users from joining private games
 ### Acceptance Criteria
-- TBD
+- Join code mechanism should use accepted open source cryptographic random function
+- Join code should be of sufficient length to deter brute force attacks
+- Join codes should be easy to copy/paste
+- Join codes are not visible for private games
+- Join codes are visible / provided for public games

 ---
-## 8. As a player, I want a chat function so that I can communicate with the other players in the game while in the app.
+## 8. As a system administrator, I want to protect login credentials so that credential harvesting is less likely.
 ### Acceptance Criteria
+- Select and integrate a vetted open-source authentication / authorization mechanism
+- Ensure password criteria includes a minimum standard (length, complexity)

+---
+# ***Future User Stories***
+---
+## 9. As a game developer, I want to recreate the Yahtzee game steps within the browser so that players can complete a game.
+### Acceptance Criteria
+- Player has 5 dice
+- First roll randomizes all 5 dice
+- Player may roll up to 3 times before scoring
+- Each die can be saved to prevent rerolling
+- Saved die can also be unsaved to reroll
+- After third roll, all dice are set for scoring

+---
+## 10. As a game developer, I want to thoroughly test scoring to ensure players receive the correct score for their dice set.
+### Acceptance Criteria
+- Array of all possible combinations of 5 dice is tested against ruleset
+- Returned values match predicted values for all combinations

+---
+## 11. As a player, I want the interface to be intuitive and easy to navigate so that I am likely to play again.
+### Acceptance Criteria
+- HTML, CSS, Javascript recreate mockup layout design and functionality
+- If able, graphics will be integrated for the dice and player avatars.

+---
+## 12. As a malicious user, I want to be able to cheat so that I can win every game.
+### Acceptance Criteria
-- TBD
+- Completion of 13

+---
+## 13. As a game developer, I want to prevent cheating so that all players enjoy their game.
+### Acceptance Criteria
+- All values are stored server-side
+- Control logic prevents data manipulation outside the ruleset in story 9.
+- Further criteria may be found as development continues.

+---
+## 14. As a player, I want a chat function so that I can communicate with the other players in the game while in the app.
+### Acceptance Criteria
+- This is a push item and will be further evaluated during milestone 2.

 ---
 # ***Mockup Design***